Goodness packed weekend sourdough

 Add flours, stepwise whilst mixing and then kneading until you reach a doe-like consistency that allows kneading (by hand or with kneading arm).
 Knead approx 5 mins whilst adding additional flour to achieve a doe consistency.
 Let rest 5 min, add the salt and vitamin C, then continue kneading 2min).
 You will find that as more liquid is released from the vegetables, you will need to add more flour.
 Sprinkle with flour and cover with plate or airtight cover overnight and store at 4deg (or outside if temp is between 2-15 deg).
 My fridge is often too full so I put it outside.

 Day 2) Saturday morning: Return doe to room temperature (its easier to knead if slightly warmer).
 Then knead, adding more flour if needed.
-Divide in half, and flatten half the doe on a sheet of baking paper on a baking tray.
+Divide in half, and flatten half the doe on a sheet of baking paper on a baking tray (return the other half to the bowl, sprinkle with flour, cover and return to the refrigerator for baking the next day).
 Sprinkle with sesame and/or poppy seeds, slice into desired shapes for bread-rolls with a blunt spatula, cover with a clean tea towel and allow to rise for 1-3h.
-(Put in a warmer place for faster rising)
+(Put in a warmer place for faster rising).

 Bake 15min at 220oC.
 Add 3-4 ice blocks to the oven to create steam.

 After baking, remove from oven and cover with tea-towel to allow to cool.